 Watch The Twilight Saga here.

 West Virginia: ‘October Sky’ (1999)

 Jake Gyllenhaal shines in the true story of Homer Hickam Jr., a NASA engineer who grew up a coal miner’s son in West Virginia.
 Chris Cooper plays Hickam’s staid father who resists his interest in rockets, but eventually gives in once his son inspires the whole town and wins a spot at a national science fair.
 Small town West Virginia, coal mines and rural pastures provide the backdrop for stirring rocket blast-offs.
-Here are more classic autumn movies to make you feel all cozy.

 Watch October Sky here.

 David Lynch’s film is a road trip that takes place on a tractor.
 Richard Farnsworth plays an elderly man who longs to journey to see his ailing brother, Harry Dean Stanton.
 Farnsworth is too infirm to get a driver’s license so he takes off on his tractor, traveling over 200 miles at about 5 miles per hour, on the tractor.
 Midwestern scenery from Iowa to Wisconsin gives the slow pace a moving Americana feel that soothes the soul.